-Governor’s Office – News Release – Gov. Ige Announces Three Nominations for Board of Land and Natural ResourcesPosted on Oct 14, 2019 in Latest News, Press Releases
+Governor’s Office – News Release – Gov. Ige Announces Three Nominations for Board of Land and Natural ResourcesPosted on Oct 14, 2019 in Latest Department News, Office of the Governor Press Releases

 Link to photos here.

 HONOLULU – Governor David Ige today announced three nominations for the Board of Land and Natural Resources (BLNR).
 All three nominations are subject to confirmation by the Senate.

 “These nominees represent a balanced and broad spectrum of experience and bring diverse points of view to the Land Board.
 All share a passion for Hawaiʻi’s natural and cultural resources, and I know they will listen to the community as they make decisions that will move us toward a more resilient and sustainable future,” said Gov. Ige.

 Vernon Char is appointed to an at-large seat replacing Keith “Keone” Downing who left the board on April 29, 2019.
 Char’s term will end on June 30, 2021.

 Char is a practicing attorney with the law firm of Char Sakamoto Ishii Lum & Ching.
 He initially worked in the Office of Attorney General in charge of the Anti-Trust and Consumer Protection Division.
 Active in Bar Association matters, he was president of the Hawaii Bar Association and served a three-year term on the Board of Governors of the American Bar Association.
 He has also served on various state agencies during his career.
 He was a member of the Board of the Department of Land & Natural Resources in 2014-2015.
 He has also served on other state boards including the Hawaiʻi Tourism Authority and the Hawaiʻi State Ethics Commissions.
 He helped found the University of Hawaiʻi Alumni Association and served as its president in 1989.
 He received the association’s Distinguished Alumni Award in 1992.
 His current interests include participating in Mānoa Forum programs.